-We would appreciate if you share your thoughts regarding shared startup business models.
+We would appreciate it if you share your thoughts regarding shared startup business models

-If you need advice determining the best startup business models for your start-up, You Are Launched can help.
-We have been working with a wide range of lean start-ups since 2014, helping them to grow, develop and generate high levels of profit.
+If you need advice on determining the best startup business models for your start-up, You are launched can help.
+We have been working with a wide range of lean start-ups since 2014, helping them to grow, develop and generate high levels of profit